Spacial/csstuff/README.md

 Computer Science Stuff is  [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

+* [Academic Torrents](http://academictorrents.com/): We've designed a distributed system for sharing enormous datasets - for researchers, by researchers.
+The result is a scalable, secure, and fault-tolerant repository for data, with blazing fast download speeds.

 * **TheoryOfComputation** : Some resources about the topic (tex files and JFLAP files).
 * **Algorithms** : Some stuff about design, analisys and general in algorithms science.

+# Research

 # Computer Science general